Non-Human Identity Aggregation: Managing the Exploding Landscape of Machine Identities

 In the context of NHIs, "aggregation" takes on a different meaning than in the previous sections.
 Instead of a desired outcome, it represents the unintended and problematic accumulation of permissions and access rights.

 • Privilege Creep: NHIs often start with a defined set of permissions, but over time, they can accumulate additional privileges as their roles evolve or new services are accessed.
 This "privilege creep" creates a larger attack surface, as compromised NHIs possess more extensive access.
+For instance, an NHI might be granted temporary elevated access for a specific task, and that access is not subsequently revoked, leading to privilege creep.

 • Entitlement Explosion: The sheer number of NHIs can lead to an "entitlement explosion," where it becomes difficult to track and manage the specific permissions assigned to each identity.
 This lack of visibility makes it challenging to enforce the principle of least privilege.